Announcing QCon AI: Focusing on Practical, Scalable AI Implementation for Engineering Teams

 Posted on mongodb google news.
 Visit mongodb google news

-MongoDB, Inc. (NASDAQ:MDBGet Free Report) Director Hope F. Cochran sold 1,175 shares of the company’s stock in a transaction that occurred on Tuesday, April 1st.
-The shares were sold at an average price of $174.69, for a total value of $205,260.75.
-Following the completion of the transaction, the director now directly owns 19,333 shares of the company’s stock, valued at $3,377,281.77.
-This trade represents a 5.73 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+MongoDB, Inc. (NASDAQ:MDBGet Free Report) CAO Thomas Bull sold 301 shares of the firm’s stock in a transaction that occurred on Wednesday, April 2nd.
+The stock was sold at an average price of $173.25, for a total transaction of $52,148.25.
+Following the completion of the transaction, the chief accounting officer now owns 14,598 shares in the company, valued at $2,529,103.50.
+This represents a 2.02 % decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

-MongoDB (NASDAQ:MDBGet Free Report) last posted its quarterly earnings data on Wednesday, March 5th.
-The company reported $0.19 EPS for the quarter, missing analysts’ consensus estimates of $0.64 by ($0.45).
-MongoDB had a negative net margin of 10.46% and a negative return on equity of 12.22%.
-The company had revenue of $548.40 million for the quarter, compared to analyst estimates of $519.65 million.
-During the same period in the previous year, the business earned $0.86 EPS.
-As a group, research analysts predict that MongoDB, Inc. will post -1.78 earnings per share for the current year.
+MongoDB (NASDAQ:MDBGet Free Report) last announced its quarterly earnings data on Wednesday, March 5th.
+The company reported $0.19 earnings per share for the quarter, missing analysts’ consensus estimates of $0.64 by ($0.45).
+The firm had revenue of $548.40 million during the quarter, compared to analysts’ expectations of $519.65 million.
+MongoDB had a negative return on equity of 12.22% and a negative net margin of 10.46%.
+During the same quarter in the previous year, the firm earned $0.86 earnings per share.
+On average, research analysts expect that MongoDB, Inc. will post -1.78 EPS for the current fiscal year.

-Several research analysts have recently issued reports on MDB shares.
-The Goldman Sachs Group lowered their target price on shares of MongoDB from $390.00 to $335.00 and set a “buy” rating for the company in a report on Thursday, March 6th.
-DA Davidson upped their price objective on shares of MongoDB from $340.00 to $405.00 and gave the company a “buy” rating in a research note on Tuesday, December 10th.
-Tigress Financial lifted their target price on MongoDB from $400.00 to $430.00 and gave the stock a “buy” rating in a research report on Wednesday, December 18th.
-Wedbush decreased their target price on MongoDB from $360.00 to $300.00 and set an “outperform” rating for the company in a research report on Thursday, March 6th.
-Finally, Barclays cut their price target on MongoDB from $330.00 to $280.00 and set an “overweight” rating on the stock in a research report on Thursday, March 6th.
-Seven equities research analysts have rated the stock with a hold rating, twenty-four have given a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $312.84.
+MDB has been the topic of a number of recent analyst reports.
+Macquarie cut their price target on shares of MongoDB from $300.00 to $215.00 and set a “neutral” rating on the stock in a report on Friday, March 7th.
+Loop Capital cut their target price on MongoDB from $400.00 to $350.00 and set a “buy” rating on the stock in a research note on Monday, March 3rd.
+China Renaissance initiated coverage on MongoDB in a report on Tuesday, January 21st.
+They set a “buy” rating and a $351.00 price target on the stock.
+Royal Bank of Canada cut their price objective on MongoDB from $400.00 to $320.00 and set an “outperform” rating on the stock in a research report on Thursday, March 6th.
+Finally, Rosenblatt Securities reissued a “buy” rating and set a $350.00 target price on shares of MongoDB in a research note on Tuesday, March 4th.
+Seven research analysts have rated the stock with a hold rating, twenty-four have given a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, MongoDB presently has an average rating of “Moderate Buy” and a consensus target price of $312.84.

 (Get Free Report)